UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 _Big: Poor_

 The total size of the corpus collected by the researchers is 3,752 observations.
-Depending on the characteristic, data is complete for between 99.8% (Number Accomodated) and 100% of total observations.(Edelman and Luca 2014, "Tables")
+Depending on the characteristic, data is complete for between 99.8% (Number Accommodated) and 100% of total observations.(Edelman and Luca 2014, "Tables")

 While larger than many traditional social science datasets, this is not an especially large dataset.
 Furthermore, it only applies to one city at one given point in time.
 Nevertheless, it was a large enough dataset to need human computation for coding observations.
 Thus, we can conclude the study leverages the "big" in big data to some minor extent.